Ehrlichia species

 • Previously termed E. muris-like (EML) agent.

-• Recently identified[13] in Wisconsin, this organism is a close relative of E. muris; likely vector is the Ixodes scapularis tick (same as HGA and B. burgdorferi).
+• Recently identified[14] in Wisconsin, this organism is a close relative of E. muris; the likely vector is the Ixodes scapularis tick (the same as HGA and B. burgdorferi).

-• For reporting purposes, remains categorized in CDC reporting as "Undetermined ehrlichiosis/anaplasmosis."
+• For reporting purposes, it remains categorized in CDC reporting as "Undetermined ehrlichiosis/anaplasmosis."

-• Existing PCR primers for E. chaffeensis and E. ewingii may fail to detect.
+• Existing PCR primers for E. chaffeensis and E. ewingii may fail to detect EML.

-• Cases to date described in Minnesota and Wisconsin.
+• Cases to date have been described in Minnesota, Wisconsin, and Michigan.

 • See separate module for human granulocytic anaplasmosis [HGA] (formerly called human granulocytic ehrlichiosis) caused by the distantly related organism, Anaplasma phagocytophilum, transmitted by Ixodes scapularis (deer tick) and on the West Coast, the western black-legged tick (Ixodes pacificus) in the same distribution as Lyme disease (Borrelia burgdorferi).